vnovakovskyi/vnovakovskyi/README.md

 ### Hi there 👋

+My name is Vadim and I am a Java Software Engineer

 <!--
 **vnovakovskyi/vnovakovskyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.